 For as long as there has been an NREMT exam, students have been studying the wrong things.
 Our students re-read their books, look over exams, make flashcards.
 In short, they study facts.

 Don’t get us wrong.
-They need to know the facts.
-(If they haven’t learned them in class they are in extra trouble right now.)
-What students need to know for the NREMT—and what educators need to tell students—is that they need to practice application.
+You need to know the facts.
+(If you haven’t learned the facts in class, you are in extra trouble right now.)
+But what students need to know for the NREMT—and what educators need to tell students—is that they need to practice application.

-That was the genesis of Limmer Educations’s NREMT Exam Cram—a two page NREMT study guide that directs students to the most important study concepts.
+That was the genesis of Limmer Educations’s NREMT Exam Cram—a two page NREMT study guide that highlights the most important NREMT study concepts.
 It includes:

-- A checklist of application-based areas for students to study.
+- A checklist of application-based areas for EMT students to study.

 - And more!